jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: If I only have a Villain Main Character and Sister Grimm in play and I search up an Avenger's Team Stamped Plot Twist, I am not able to play it.
+Q: If I only have a Villain Main Character and Sister Grimm in play and I search up an Avenger's Team Stamped Plot Twist via **The Staff of One**, I am not able to play it.
 Where does it go?

 A: It stays in the deck.